radoslawbilke/radoslawlagan/README.md

 ## Hello 🙂

-I've been working as an IT Administrator since 2018 but In 2021 I've decided to pursue a career in Frontend development.
+I've been working as an IT Administrator since 2018 but In 2021 I've decided to pursue a career in frontend development.
 <br />
 I am currently learning React.